biosustain/git-tutorial/instructions_241113.md

 ### 5. step - view and annotate the collaborative work

-Switch back to the `main` branch and get all the latest changes from your coworkers.
+Switch back to the `main` branch and get all the latest changes from your coworkers (pull).
 Now, each create (again) a new branch (pick a unique new name) and create a the file name `biosustain.md`.
 In this file write a about what you think biosustain is about.